-The beef packing concern reported that while it slaughtered seven per cent more cattle and fabricated 21 per cent more carcasses, the dollar sales decreased from \$727 million in 1974 to \$709 million in 1975 due to Idaho. lower prices and to the conversion of outside sales
+The beef packing concern reported that while it slaughtered seven per cent more cattle and fabricated 21 per cent more carcasses, the dollar sales decreased from \$727 million in 1974 to \$709 million in 1975 due to lower prices and to the conversion of outside sales to intra-company transfers.
+President La Fleur attributed the increased profit Amarillo, Texas.

-At its meeting recently, margins to a strengthening of the relationship between live cattle prices, to the acquisition of a trucking subsidiary during the year and, most importantly, to the development of a strong MBPXL management team from the executives of the two firms which merged to form MBPXL Corporation: Missouri Beef Packers, Inc. and Kansas Beef Industries.
+At its meeting recently, margins to a strengthening of the relationship between live cattle prices, to the acquisition of a trucking subsidiary during the year and, most importantly, to the development of a strong MBPXL management team from the executives of the two firms which merged to form MBPXL Corporation: Missouri Beef Packers, Inc. and Kansas Beef Industries,